DarkKnights-Development/info/README.md

 # info
 ToS and Privacy Policy of the Darkknights Discord Bot

+## Terms of Service for Discord Bot

+### Last Updated: 09.06.2023

+Please read these Terms of Service ("Terms") carefully before using the DarkKnights Discord bot ("Bot") created by DarkKnights-Development ("Developer").
+By using the Bot, you agree to be bound by these Terms.

+1. Use of the Bot: You may use the Bot on the designated server for its intended purpose.

+2. Limitations of Liability: The Developer is not liable for any damages or losses incurred from the use or inability to use the Bot.

+3. User Conduct: You agree to use the Bot in compliance with all applicable laws and regulations.

+4. Privacy: The Bot collects and securely stores your Discord ID, Minecraft name, and Hypixel profile information.

+5. Data Security: Reasonable measures are taken to protect your information, but absolute security cannot be guaranteed.

+6. Data Retention: Your information will be retained for as long as necessary or as required by law.

+7. Modifications: The Developer may modify or discontinue the Bot at any time without notice.

+8. Governing Law: These Terms are governed by the laws of [Jurisdiction].

+By using the Bot, you acknowledge that you have read, understood, and agreed to these Terms of Service.

 ## Privacy Policy for DarkKnights Discord Bot

 ### Last Updated: 09.06.2023